xEvilDevilx/The-Information-Center/README.md

 6. Terminal (kiosk) based solution (.net4.6.1)
 7. Server side Service based solution (.net4.6.1)

 <b>Warning!
-For to build .net3.5CF solutions need a Visual Studio 2008</b>
+For to build .net3.5CF solutions need a Visual Studio 2008!</b>
+Also .net3.5CF solutions were developed for a Zebra MK3100 kiosk and didn't tested to work with any others.

 Deploying (for .net4.6.1 for example):
 1. Start and build a SDK solution